Skip to main content

 Limited access: Add To Project

 Access: Limited access Add To Project sends a finished World or 3D Model into Studio.
-Studio is a restricted desktop workspace, so this action may not appear on every account or device.
+Studio is a restricted desktop surface, so this action may not appear on every account or device.
 If Studio is unavailable, keep using Chat, your Profile, and the public viewer to create and share content.
 Next step: Use generation settings